-We mail the Magazine free of charge to alumni, parents, and friends of Washington College.
+We mail the magazine to current parents, friends, and to alumni of Washington College who make annual gifts.
 Digital editions are hosted online.
-To suggest a story, to offer your feedback, or to change your mailing address, please contact the Editor.
+To suggest a story, to offer your feedback, or to change your mailing address, please contact the editor.

 We Want Your News

 Have you published new work?
 Composed new music?
 Received a great promotion?
 Are you proud of an accomplishment you’d like to share with your friends and classmates?
 Click here to submit your Class Note.
 Beginning in the 2020 fiscal year, the magazine will be published in January and July, with the following Class Notes deadlines:

 Please note that Class Notes are limited to 100 words and should be written in the third person.